Marwan al-Shehhi: Travels in early 2001

 Atta and al-Shehhi returned to Virginia Beach from their travels in Georgia, making their way to a large Dar Al-Hijrah mosque, sometime in early April.
 They were joined there by 9/11 hijackers Nawaf al-Hazmi and Hani Hanjour who had moved out of San Diego and Arizona after living in or visiting Abdussattar Shaikh's house, where Khalid al-Mihdhar also stayed.
-In January, the mosque had recently hired the same imam Anwar al-Awlaki with whom Hazmi had spent time at the Rabat mosque in San Diego.
+The mosque had recently hired the same imam Anwar al-Awlaki with whom Hazmi had spent time at the Rabat mosque in San Diego.
 He remembered Hazmi from San Diego but denied having contact with Hazmi or Hanjour in Virginia.
 Atta and al-Shehhi returned to Florida and moved into an apartment in Coral Springs.
-Atta stayed in Florida, awaiting the arrival of the first hijackers.
+Atta stayed in Florida, awaiting the arrival of the first muscle hijackers.
 Al-Shehhi, on the other hand, bought a ticket to Cairo and flew there from Miami on 18 April.
 Al-Shehhi met with Atta's father, who stated in a post-9/11 interview that al-Shehhi wanted to pick up Atta's international driver's license and some money.

 Al-Shehhi returned to Miami on 2 May.
 That day, Atta and Jarrah were together, about 30 miles to the north, visiting a Department of Motor Vehicles office in Lauderdale Lakes, Florida, to get Florida driver's licenses.
-In mid-July 2001, some of the hijackers and members of the Hamburg cell gathered near Salou, Spain, for a period of a few days up to a couple of weeks.
-Since hotel records are sparse during some of that time, it is thought that they may have spent considerable time in and around safe houses related to the al-Qaeda leader in Spain, Imad Yarkas.
-After 9/11, Spanish investigators followed the trails backwards, and the events they uncovered were chronicled in the Spanish nationwide newspaper El País.
-Witnesses told Spanish investigators they saw a man who resembled al-Shehhi on 17 July 2001 at the Universal Studios Port Aventura theme park next to Salou, Spain.
-The visitor, who was accompanied by two men, inquired about rides at the customer service counter.
-Witnesses indicated these companions resembled Ziad Jarrah, the later pilot on United Airlines Flight 93, and Said Bahaji, a then 26-year-old German-Moroccan member of the al-Qaeda cell in Hamburg.
-Back in Germany, it had been Bahaji's 1999 wedding during which al-Shehhi was filmed.
-Other witnesses elsewhere had pointed out Bahaji from photos, as one of the men they saw in Spain.
-But Bahaji bore a resemblance in appearance to Atta, who was traced to the same areas in Spain via hotel and travel records.
+4 days later on 6 May 2001 Atta, Jarrah, and al-Shehhi signed up at the US1 Fitness Center, a gym in Dania Beach, Florida where the men learned how to fight in hand-to-hand combat.
+Al-Shehhi began to take "surveillance flights" in the summer of 2001, watching the operations of flight crews and making final preparations.

 August 2001

-On August 23, the Israeli Mossad reportedly gave al-Shehhi's name to the CIA as part of a list of 19 names they said were planning an attack in the near future.
-Only four of the names are known for certain, including al-Shehhi; Nawaf al-Hazmi, Mohamed Atta, and Khalid al-Mihdhar.